-Holly is a midwife with a tiny practice, as well as an anthropologist specializing in human reproduction and medical anthropology.
+Holly has practiced midwifery for 40 years, as well as an anthropologist specializing in human reproduction and medical anthropology.
 She is the founder and president of Birthingway College of Midwifery, and can be called on from time-to-time to offer inspirational speeches.

 Ask Holly about: anything, especially about Birthingway history and culture, budget-related issues, employee compliments or concerns.